symfony/symfony-docs/components/using_components.rst

 Using the Finder Component
 --------------------------

-**1.** If you're creating a new project, create a new empty directory for it.
+**1.** If you are creating a new project, create a new empty directory for it.

 **2.** Open a terminal, step into this directory and use Composer to grab the library.